Hen with chick on her back with other chicks around her, amongst plants

 Dragging myself back to the topic at hand, the trouble with trying to do something dramatic like go to sea to protect the whales is that for most of us, whales are not very accessible – and this is where backyard chickens come in.

-It’s better to start small than to be overwhelmed with the enormity of it all, and never start at all.
-Backyard chickens are accessible enough to help us facilitate the deep, fundamental, but really oh-so-simple change we need to make.
+It’s better to start small than to be overwhelmed with the enormity of it all and never start at all.
+Backyard chickens are accessible enough to help us with the deep, fundamental, but really oh-so-simple change we need to make.

-Backyard chickens can do more than put real food on our tables, help us in our gardens, and help us free ourselves from our dependence on supermarkets and industrial agriculture.
-They can also help us attend to the mostly silent, suppressed and hidden, lonely, hungry, lost, confused part of us that is tired of being separate from nature and longs to be reconnected.
+Backyard chickens are already helping us put real food on our tables, but they can also help us attend to the mostly silent, suppressed and hidden, lonely, hungry, lost, confused part of us that is tired of being separate from nature and longs to be reconnected.

-I could, of course, cross out the word "chickens," and replace it with bees, or herbs, or guinea pigs, or milking goats… you get my drift.
+I could, of course, cross out the word "chickens," and replace it with "bees", "herbs," "flowers," "milking goats…" you get my drift.

 Grey hen and two tiny chicks